jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 permalink: /my-story/
 ---

-**This is still a work in progress as I article my time so far at UWaterloo.
+**This is completed now as an article of my time at UWaterloo from 2014-2020.
 Look below to see my story going through University.
 I got the idea to do this from [Robert Elder's UW Journey](http://www.robertelder.ca/my-uw-journey/).**

 - [Fall 2014 (1A)](#fall-2014-1a)
 - [Winter 2015 (1B)](#winter-2015-1b)